oscarkremer/mentor-optimization/README.md

-# Genetic Algorithms for Trajectory Optimization - Machine Learning Toolbox
+# Genetic Algorithms for Trajectory Optimization

-Here we submitted all code snippets to help with machine learning coding to deal with an optimization problem, where the trajectory planning of a didactic robot is tackled.
+Here we submitted all code snippets to help with artificial intelligence coding to deal with an optimization problem, where the trajectory planning of a didactic robot is tackled.

-## Golden Rule

-#### THOU SHALT NEVER USE YOUR TESTING DATA FOR TRAINING

 ## Setup your base-repo